nitheeshkumaarmv/nomads-life-blog/README.md

 # nomads-life-blog
-Personal Blog built with Eleventy and hosted on Eleventy
+Personal Blog built with Eleventy and hosted on Netlify